microsoft/FluidFramework/doc/README.md

 ### Script include

 We also publish our API files which can be included in your project with a `<script>` tag.
 The [sequence](./api/examples/sequence) example shows how to do this.
 We recommend installing from npm rather than using this approach since it better integrates with a modern JavaScript development environment.

+## Build Machine

+If you want to add a machine to our build tool.
+Take a look at the [build instructions](./build-machine.md)